Research & Best Practices

 CMMS software itself is no longer one of the emerging industrial maintenance trends — it’s been around too long for that — but it certainly isn’t standing still.
 Developers are continuing to add new functions and capabilities that improve its usefulness.
 Some features to look for are:

-- Mobile CMMS interfaces: Giving members of the maintenance team access to the CMMS through cellphones and tablets provides benefits such as faster updating of Work Order status, the ability to access equipment documentation and the freedom to ask questions of other technicians, even those in remote locations.
+• Mobile CMMS interfaces: Giving members of the maintenance team access to the CMMS through cellphones and tablets provides benefits such as faster updating of Work Order status, the ability to access equipment documentation and the freedom to ask questions of other technicians.
+CMMS mobile applications are especially valuable for field service teams or technicians working in large plants — giving them access to manuals, historical repairs and real-time asset alerts without needing to return to a terminal.

 Implementing a CMMS: best practices and strategies